civican/legisinfo/43-2/bills/C-30/bill_text.md

 ### Section 40

-    If a supply of a residential complex or a share of the capital stock of a cooperative housing corporation is made to two or more individuals or **if** two or more individuals construct or substantially renovate, or engage another person to construct or substantially renovate, a residential complex, **the following rules apply in respect of those individuals**:
+    If a supply of a residential complex or a share of the capital stock of a cooperative housing corporation is made to two or more individuals or if two or more individuals construct or substantially renovate, or engage another person to construct or substantially renovate, a residential complex, the following rules apply in respect of those individuals:

-    **subject to paragraphs (b) and (c)**, the references in sections 41, 43, 45 and 46 and the references in section 256.21 of the Act to an individual are to be read as references to all of those individuals as a group;
+    subject to paragraphs (b) and (c), the references in sections 41, 43, 45 and 46 and the references in section 256.21 of the Act to an individual are to be read as references to all of those individuals as a group;

     the references in subsection 41(2) and paragraphs 45(2)(a), 46(2)(a) and 46(5)(c) to the primary place of residence of an individual or a relation of the individual are to be read as references to the primary place of residence of any of those individuals or a relation of any of those individuals;